marchfun1/magic-packet-agent/README.md

   1. A Linux system within the LAN needs to install this program
   2. Requires Python 3 (this program will automatically install it)
   3. Needs the front-end router to forward UDP port 9 to the Linux system
+  4. Open firewall port 9

 Installation commands (execute the following commands in order):